The aim of this article

 4 The Book of Acts and Other New Testament Letters Testify of Jesus’ Divinity

-If we consider the rest of the NT-scriptures—leaving aside those written by John for the moment—we can find a number of conclusive arguments.
-Thus, Luke renders the words of Stephen during his lynching (Acts 7:51–60) in a way that Jesus’ messianity, divinity and humanity are so closely connected that the only reasonable solution is to acknowledge His two natures.
+If we consider the rest of the NT-scriptures—leaving aside those written by John for the moment—we can find a number of arguments.
+Thus, Luke renders the words of Stephen during his lynching (Acts 7:51–60) in a way that Jesus’ messianic, divine and human natures are so closely connected that the only good solution is to acknowledge His two natures.

 Interestingly, the writer of the letter to the Hebrews testifies to Jesus’ divinity by quoting from the Scripture.
-He refers the messianic Psalm 45 to Jesus rendering the Hebrew “Elohim” with the Greek word “Theos” (1:8 f.), whereby every attempt to consider Jesus lower than God is doomed to failure.
-Further on he directs the praise given to God in Psalm 102 to Christ (1:10–12), which proves again that the Christians considered Him to be the creator.
+He refers the messianic Psalm 45 to Jesus rendering the Hebrew “Elohim” with the Greek word “Theos” (1:8 f.)1.
+Jesus can therefore be seen as no less than God.
+Further on he directs the praise given to God in Psalm 1022 to Christ (1:10–12)3, which shows that the Christians considered Him to be the creator.